 Thank you, Google Maps.

 Sometimes I can’t believe I used to travel without my phone, aka Google Maps.
 Along with my passport, it's probably the most important thing I pack, even if I don't have an international data plan.
-Recently I got back from a trip to Barcelona and had zero problems navigating all because of this one trick.
+Recently I got back from a trip to Barcelona and had zero problems navigating (without a data plan) all because of this one trick — Downloading Google Maps.

 Google Maps allows you to download the map of any city/cities you’re visiting for offline access.
-The downloaded map gives you crazy amounts of detail including street names, restaurants, popular spots, etc. You can even see your live location, so you can see exactly where you are at any time as you walk along the street towards your destination.
+The downloaded map gives you crazy amounts of detail including street names, restaurants, popular spots, etc. You can even see your live location, so you can see exactly where you are at any time as you walk along the street toward your destination.
 There's even a handy arrow that helps you see which way you're facing as you walk so that you know whether to head south, east, left, right, etc. It really helps anyone get around a city, even if you're not exactly a pro when it comes to navigating.